DanMorriss/music-theory-quiz/README.md

 [Back to top](<#contents>)
 ### Accesibility

+While designing and coding the game accesublity and ease of use was paramount in the desicion making of both the aestetic design and userbility.
+- The foreground and background colors have a suitable contrast to make everything easy to read.
+- Semantic HTMl is used
+- The buttons all have hover effects so a user will know when they can click something
+- Button selections display differently and make a sound

 [Back to top](<#contents>)
 ### Future Features

 - Add congratulations, you answered all the questions.
 - Add a database to score all users highscores outside of local storage.
+- Share your score on social media option with congratulations page.

 [Back to top](<#contents>)
 ## Technologies Used